 Things to remember:

-- Schedule the appointment at least three to four weeks in advance and be prepared to provide an overview of what you want to discuss during the meeting Familiarize yourself with individual office procedures; some require a faxed or e-mailed formal letter of request.
+- Schedule the appointment at least 3 to 4 weeks in advance and be prepared to provide an overview of what you want to discuss during the meeting.
+Familiarize yourself with individual office procedures; some require a faxed or e-mailed formal letter of request.
 Call the office directly for instructions and guidelines.

-- Conduct background research on the member of congress who you are meeting with; read their biography, and know their voting history on bills similar to, or directly impacting your issue.
+- Conduct background research on the member of Congress with whom you are meeting; read their biography and know their voting history on bills similar to, or directly impacting, your issue.

 - Be punctual.
 Arrive and leave on time.
-Members of congress and their staff are busy and delays may occur.
+Members of Congress and their staff are busy and delays may occur.
 Be prepared with a clear and concise message.
-It is not unusual for meetings to last no longer than ten or fifteen minutes.
+It is not unusual for meetings to last no longer than 10 or 15 minutes.

-- Be flexible, it is not unusual for meetings to last no longer than fifteen minutes or to take place in a non-traditional location like a hallway or waiting area.
+- Be flexible, it is not unusual for meetings to last no longer than 15 minutes or to take place in a non-traditional location like a hallway or waiting area.

-- Leave behind your contact information (e.g. a business card) and encourage your member of Congress or their staff to get in touch with you for any follow up or questions they may have.
+- Leave behind your contact information (e.g., business card) and encourage your member of Congress or their staff to get in touch with you for any follow up or questions they might have.